OpenAnsOrg/Plans/README.md

 <br/>

 ## Goals and Scope
-- Users must be able to register and login with passwordless auth
+- Users must be able to register and login with email
 - They can refer formulae (Public access)
 - They can do computations (User access)
 - They can ask questions in communities and get answers
 - They can upvote or downvote answers based on it's workings
 - They can comment on answers
-- They can have their own private set of formulae too, which can be made easier to use with the GUI
 - They can join communities
+- They can post and message in the community
 - They can follow other users
 <br/>